-Use our results application to find election results from 1867 to present, including:
+Use our results application to find election results from 1867 to 2022, including:

-- a results data explorer that can be filtered by year, political party, candidate or electoral district;
+- a results data explorer that can be filtered by year, electoral district, political party, or candidate.
+This includes number of registered electors, voter turnout and total ballots cast by type (valid, declined, rejected and unmarked);

 - interactive graphics and charts, including a provincial map and graphics displaying seat count and historical voter turnout; and